getporter/porter/docs/content/wiring.md

 ## Combining References

 It is possible to reference multiple parameters, credentials and/or outputs in a single place.
-You simply combine the expressions as follows:
+You can combine the expressions as follows:

 ```yaml
 install: